 There are only two downsides to this mat: price and the slippery surface.
 I think it's worth the money as most dogs will love using it to cool down, but if your pet has joint problems the lack of grip may be an issue.

 Why We Recommend It: The Arf Pets is a premium dog cooling pad with automatically recharging gel (no electricity, refrigeration or water required).
-It can provide up to 3-hours of cooling, has a durable design and is easy to fold up and store.
+It can provide up to 3-hours of chill, has a durable design and is easy to fold up and store.

-The pressure-activated gel is non-toxic, so the Green Pet Shop is suitable for almost any home.
+The pressure-activated cooling gel is non-toxic, so the Green Pet Shop is suitable for almost any home.
 It's also lightweight, relatively durable and wipes clean.

 As with most gel pads, the Green Pet Shop mat has a folding design and is easy to carry.
 It's also available in five sizes, with the smallest version being great for miniature breeds and the largest suitable for dogs up to 80lbs.

 In truth, there is little to choose between the Green Pet Shop and Arf Pets cooling mats.
 Both provide excellent cooling power and value, so if you want the best mat your dog won't be disappointed with either.
 The Arf Pets seems to have fewer issues with long-term durability, however, which is why I've ranked it #1.